AndroidDevHK/SmartTeacherAssistant/README.md

 Here are all the screenshots of the Admin UI:

+# Admin UI Screenshots

+Here are all the screenshots of the Admin UI:

 <p align="center">
   <img src="AdminUIScreenshots/1.jpg" alt="Screenshot 1" width="200" style="margin-right: 10px;"/>
   <img src="AdminUIScreenshots/2.jpg" alt="Screenshot 2" width="200" style="margin-right: 10px;"/>